Join us for Show&Tell at SketchKon and share your story!

 - Topic summary (300 words or less) plus up to 5 supporting images.

-Please send materials to email@example.com by Monday, August 13.
+DEADLINE EXTENDED!
+Please send materials to email@example.com by Friday, August 24.
 Selections will be announced Friday, August 31.

 Need some tips for creating your presentation?

 - Check out these examples of similar presentations at PechaKucha.org